 If you have Medicare Part D prescription drug coverage, your Medicare Part D coverage may include three phases.
 Whether you receive your prescription drug coverage through a stand-alone Medicare Part D Prescription Drug Plan (designed to work alongside your Medicare Part A and Part B coverage) or you belong to a Medicare Advantage Prescription Drug plan, the coverage phases are the same.

-- Coverage gap: Between the out-of-pocket spending amounts of $ 3,820 and $5,100 in 2019, you may be responsible for paying 25% of formulary-covered brand-name prescription drug costs, and 37% of the costs of formulary-covered generic medications.
+- Coverage gap: Between the out-of-pocket spending amounts of $4,130 and $6,550 in 2021, you may be responsible for paying 25% of formulary-covered brand-name and generic medications.
 This coverage gap is also called the donut hole).

 While not everyone’s prescription drug use takes them through all three coverage phases, you may have a prescription to fill that moves you from one phase of coverage to another.

-Perhaps you and your plan combined have paid $3,700 in prescription drug expenses thus far during the year.
+Perhaps you and your plan combined have paid $3,885 in prescription drug expenses thus far during the year.
 Suppose you now require a covered medication that costs you a $250 copayment.
-Filling that particular prescription will typically take you from the initial coverage period to the coverage gap phase.
+Filling that particular prescription will typically take you from the initial coverage period into the coverage gap phase.
 Because the prescription drug claim falls within two or more coverage phases, it is a “straddle” claim.

 What are straddle claims?